saifaustcse/SDLC-Methodologies/README.md

     <div>

     Pros:

-        * Simple and easy to understand and use
         * Each stage are clearly defined
         * Process and results are well documented.
         * Easy to manage due to the rigidity of the model.